AlessandroMartini/Anti-hangman-Game-COBOL/README.md

 Only to remember

-If you want to try access:
+If you want to try, access:
 https://www.jdoodle.com/execute-cobol-online

 Copy and paste the code ont it.

-And click <Execute>.
+And click *Execute*

 # Enjoy!